scikit-hep/hepunits/README.rst

 ~~~~~~~~~~~~~

 When working with data the user should not need to know what units are used in their
-internal representation (it makes sense, and *is important*, to be consistent throughout the "data storages").
+internal representation (it makes sense, though, and *is important*, to be consistent throughout the "data storages"!).

 These simple rules are enough - exemplified in the code below:

 - Dimensioned quantities in the "data stores" abide to the HEP system of units.